 "I am astonished at the number of theoretical errors...that are concentrated in it" (the pamphlet with which Trotsky provoked the controversy)...
 "Cde.
 Trotsky, I am convinced, committed a number of errors that are connected with the very essence of the question of the dictatorship of the proletariat" ...
 Trotsky's views suffer from "bureaucratic project-hatching"...
 "Thus, from the point of view of principle, of theory and practice, all we can say about Trotsky's theses and Bukharin's position is --Relieve me of these affliction!" ...
 Trotsky's behaviour was "bureaucratic, non-Soviet, non-Socialist, incorrect and politically harmful". ...
-As to the "broad discuss -ion" initiated by Trotsky "As far as I am concerned, I am bored to death with it...
+As to the "broad discuss bored to death with it...
 Cde.
 Trotsky's 'theses' are politically harmful.
 Taken as a whole his policy is one of bureaucratically nagging the trade unions"...